Monthly Archives: February 2009

 The process of awakening

-In the “Group-Section” (Khandhasamyutta) of the Samyutta Nikaya numerous short suttas can be found which – if we squeeze them in the right manner – provide valuable information how a puthujjana (or unenlightened being) turns into an ariyapuggalo (an enlightened…
+In the “Group-Section” (Khandhasamyutta) of the Samyutta Nikaya, numerous short suttas can be found which – if we squeeze them in the right manner – provide valuable information about how a puthujjana (or unenlightened being) turns into an ariyapuggalo (an…

 From Vipassana Hater to Vipassana Lover

-And I show you how 🙂 Okay, caught your attention (did you see what happened when you read this headline)?
-Now, let me rephrase a bit: This post is about how a Vipassana-opponent turned into a Vipassana-proponent.
-Interested?
-This is the…
+And I’ll show you how 🙂 Okay, caught your attention (did you see what happened when you read this headline)?
+Now, let me rephrase a bit: This post is about how a Vipassana opponent turned into a Vipassana proponent.
+Interested?…

 When Mahayana started as a reformation…